mschmitt/shocpp/README.md

 - Implement more functionality:
   - Power level, phase switching and overall solar integration, should be easy to implement through *shocpp-command*.
 - Command routing in *shocpp-command*:
-  - Add identification of charger (serial number) to *shocpp-command* invocation, signal all processes, have the command sent by the process that is in contact with the given charger.
+  - Add identification of charger (serial number) to *shocpp-command* invocation, signal all processes, have the request sent by the process that is in contact with the given charger.
-  - Note that the serial number is never actively transmitted after *BootNotification* and will have to be enumerated or kept as state.
+  - Note that the serial number is never actively transmitted after *BootNotification* and will have to be enumerated (how?) or kept as state.

 ## Notes